TraineeBAM/TheOdinProject/Full_Stack_JavaScript/README.md

 <h4>Explain what the form element is for and what two attributes it should always include.</h4>

->The form element is to define a form and is a container element..<br>
+>The form element is to define a form and is a container element.<br>
 >The two attributes a form should always include are the <code>action</code> and <code>method</code> attributes.<br>
 >The <code>action</code> attribute accepts a URL and tells the form where the form data should be sent for processing.<br>
 >The <code>method</code> attribute tells the browser which HTTP request method it should use to submit the form (typically GET or POST).